kalburgimanjunath/nextjs-sidehusle1/README.md

 # root basic project

--all the initial stuff,initialization,structure of the project etc for the frontend and backend projects;
+-all the initial stuff,initialization,structure of the project etc for the frontend and backend projects; - done -Authentication mechanism - done
--Authentication mechanism
 -rules and permission mechanism
 -frontend backend api integration
 -user profiles management